williamjohnston/williamjohnston.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate in Linguistics at McGill University.
-My interests are in syntax and semantics.
+I'm a PhD candidate in Linguistics at McGill University, with interests in syntax and semantics.

-My research investigates event structure, complex predicates, and modality.
-This is deeply informed by typology and linguistic fieldwork.
-In particular, I work with speakers of [Hmong](/hmong "Hmong language") to describe and analyze their language.
+My research investigates event structure, complex predicates, and modality, and is deeply informed by typology and linguistic fieldwork.
+I work with speakers of [Hmong](/hmong "Hmong language") to describe and analyze their language.

 In my in-progress dissertation, I examine the structure and meaning of complex predicates in Hmong (and what they can tell us about other languages).
 My co-supervisors are [Jessica Coon](https://jessica.lingspace.org/ "Jessica Coon") and [Luis Alonso-Ovalle](http://people.linguistics.mcgill.ca/~luis.alonso-ovalle/about/ "Luis Alonso-Ovalle").